mchmarny/s3cme/README.md

 ```

 This demonstrates how the policy-controller admission controller enforces [SLSA provenance](https://slsa.dev/provenance/v0.2) policy in your cluster based on verifiable supply-chain metadata from [cosign](https://github.com/sigstore/cosign).

-## Deployment

-Automation to bootstrap `s3cme` as a fully functional, multi-region, deployment on GCP are located in [deploy/README.md](deploy/README.md).

 ## Disclaimer